leonsilicon/vue-animate-height/readme.md

   }
   ```

-  Please note that this one will be merged with the default object and cached when component is created,
-  so changing it afterwards will have no effect.
+  Please note that this object will be merged with the default object and cached when component is created, so changing it afterwards will have no effect.

 - **applyInlineTransitions**: boolean, default: `true`

-  If this flag is set to `false` only CSS classes will be applied to the element and inline
-  transition styles will not be present.
+  If this flag is set to `false`, only CSS classes will be applied to the element and inline transition styles will not be present.

 - **animateOpacity**: boolean, default: `false`

-  If set to `true` content will fade-in (and fade-out) while height is animated.
+  If set to `true`, the content will fade in (and fade out) while the height is animated.

 - **aria-hidden**: boolean

-  By default, library will set `aria-hidden` to `true` when height is zero.
-If you wish to override it, you can pass the prop yourself.
+  By default, this library will set `aria-hidden` to `true` when height is zero.
+If you wish to override it, you can pass this prop yourself.

 ### Emits